 Say goodbye to low-fat and fat-free products.
 Say good riddance to Egg Beaters, artificial creamers, and reduced-fat peanut butter.
 Banish any item labeled ‘light’ or ‘lite’ from your pantry and refrigerator.

-Forget nonfat and low-fat dairy.
+Forget non-fat and low-fat dairy.
 (If your grocery store doesn’t carry plain, full-fat yogurt, buy the plain low-fat version and add back the fat by stirring in heavy cream, sour cream, or crème fraiche.)

 Rethink your grocery list and stock your refrigerator and pantry with real whole food, including fat-rich options like avocados and eggs.
 Try to add natural fat rather than avoid it.

-2. Cook with fat
+3. Cook with fat

 No more limp steamed vegetables or dry chicken breasts.
 Cook your vegetables, meat, fish, and eggs in tasty natural fats like butter.
-Or the other ones listed under point 3, below.
+Or the other ones listed under point 4 below.

-3. Use different fats for different flavors
+4. Use different fats for different flavors

 Fats can change the flavor of a dish, which adds variety to your meals.
 For example, top green beans with butter for a comforting, familiar taste.
 Or, sauté them in peanut oil and drizzle with sesame oil for a delicious, Asian-inspired variation.